[Updated 29 November 2019]

 China's largest city is usually seen as a fast-paced concrete jungle but cherry blossom sightings are not uncommon.
 The most well-known place to spot cherry blossoms is undoubtedly Gucun Park.
 Every spring, the park becomes the centre of attraction for the Shanghai Cherry Blossoms Festival.

 Immerse yourself in the 12,000 cherry trees scattered all over the park.
-Some of them are more than half a century old!🤓
+Some of them are more than half a century old! 🤓 After you're

-Note: Entry to the park during festival will cost you 20 yuan and a passport or ID card is required.
+Note: Entry to the park during festival will cost you RMB20 and a passport or ID card is required for verification.

 7. Turtle Head Isle, Wuxi